 A tenant may end a lease for any of the following reasons:

 - the owner has not done something the lease says they must, or has done something the lease says they must not do

-- the owner has not done repairs that are not the tenant’s fault within the required timeframe (see Maintenance and Repairs for the relevant timeframes) and the tenant has let them know that the repairs were required or that they were not done properly, and that it is reasonable to rely on this reason to leave
+- the owner has not done repairs (or not done repairs properly) within the required timeframe (see Maintenance and Repairs .
+This applies to repairs where the tenant is not at fault and they have let the owner know that the repairs were required and it is reasonable to rely on this reason to leave.

 - the tenant wishes to move out and wants to end a non-fixed-term lease .

 - be served on the owner or agent at least 14 days before the tenant intends to leave